ACT English Section

 ACT English Question Types

-All 75 ACT English questions are multiple choice with four answer options, and there are about 15 questions associated with each of the test's five passages.
-Within the reading passages, questions are referenced either via underlined text with the question number underneath or with a box enclosing the question number.
-A few questions concern the passage as a whole, and these questions are always explicitly labeled.
-For questions on underlined text, "NO CHANGE" (leaving the indicated word or phrase as it is) is always the first answer option.
-ACT English questions fall into one of three reporting categories: Conventions of Standard English (39-41 questions), Production of Writing (22-24 questions), and Knowledge of Language (11-13 questions).
+Every English question is multiple choice with four answer options, and the questions are spread across the passages.
+Within a passage, a question is flagged either by underlined text with the question number beneath it or by a boxed number.
+A handful of questions address the passage as a whole, and those are always labeled as such.
+When a question concerns underlined text, "NO CHANGE"—leaving the wording as it stands—is always the first choice.
+English questions fall into three reporting categories: Conventions of Standard English, which supplies the largest share of the section, followed by Production of Writing and then the smaller Knowledge of Language group.

 ACT English Skills

-The purpose of the English test, according to ACT, is to "measure standard written English knowledge and skills along with English language conventions."
-Conventions of Standard English questions cover verb tenses, punctuation, conjunctions, pronouns, and other issues of grammar.
-Production of Writing questions are concerned with reading passage organization, topic development, and author purpose.
-Knowledge of Language questions focus on the ability to edit someone else's writing by choosing answers that improve passages.
-The ACT English test does not evaluate spelling or vocabulary.
+ACT describes the purpose of the English test as measuring command of standard written English along with the conventions of the language.
+Conventions of Standard English questions deal with verb tense, punctuation, conjunctions, pronouns, and related points of grammar.
+Production of Writing questions turn on organization, topic development, and an author's purpose.
+Knowledge of Language questions ask you to sharpen someone else's prose by selecting the answer that improves it.
+Notably, the English test does not check spelling or vocabulary.

 ACT English Scoring and Benchmark Data